UBC-Solar/sunbeam/docs/USAGE.md

 # Everything: worker + tests + lint/type tooling (what CI runs)
 uv sync --extra executor --extra v3_0 --group test --group dev
 ```

+As a reminder, `--extra` is for controlling what parts of the repository you are going to be running and is intended for users. `--group` is for controlling development tools and is intended for developers.
+In a package, `--extra` are installable by end users while `--group` is not.
+The difference between them is more theoretical than practical.

 `uv run <script>` and `uv run pytest` automatically use whatever
 environment the last `uv sync` produced — you don't re-specify extras on